SchlossLab/Schloss_PacBio16S_PeerJ_2016/doc/paper/rebuttal_v1.md

 **Figure 2 is bit difficult to follow with this “numbering” scheme, suggest to change to colored lines.**

 Part of the design of this figure was that the regions generally overlap on top of each other indicating that the effectiveness of the methods is reproducible.
-We have colored the numbers and increased the horizontal jitter.
+We have replaced the numbers with colored symbols and increased the horizontal jitter.